Make your wishes known!

 An advance health directive is not difficult to compose and need not be done by a lawyer to be legally binding.

-What is important before completing your living will form, is to have an open discussion with your loved ones in advance as to your preferences.
 The best time to do this is when you are in good health and of sound mind.
-Even younger people must consider leaving a living will because a medical crisis can happen to anybody.
+Even younger people must consider leaving a living will because a medical crisis can happen to anybody at any time.

 Your living will only comes into effect when you can no longer communicate.
 For your loved ones it can relieve the stress of having to make agonizing decisions, knowing what your wishes are - even avoiding possible disagreement amongst family members.